"I am not from Japan."

 Kalian = normal plural you (you guys)

-Informal you: kau, (and many more, but there are slang)
+Informal you: kau, (and many more, but they are slang)

 So, just stick with "kamu" for the Duo exercises,